oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

 ## Introduction

 Kevin now asks, “Where do we need to support returns, and who should respond?”
 A list of 120 stores is not a field plan.
-He needs each affected location connected to a response center before store teams start calling for help.

-David's design is to treat locations as database data, not coordinates exported to a separate map.
-Stores, response centers, and supplier sites become indexed points.
-The same workflow can test a 25-kilometer response radius, choose the nearest center, and produce map-ready output for the application.
+Before store teams call for help, Kevin needs to know which response center will support each store.

+David keeps store, response-center, and supplier-site locations in the same database as the recall records.
+The database can check whether a store is within 25 kilometers of a response center, choose the closest center, and send the result to the application as map data.
+The team does not need to export coordinates to a separate mapping system and combine the results by hand.

+Oracle AI Database keeps application JSON, recall records, and location points in one database.
+Lab 1 kept the application report beside the recall records.
+Lab 2 adds locations to those same records.
+Tim can use one SQL workflow to connect the case report, affected stores, and response locations instead of moving data between separate systems.

-Tim promotes the existing longitude and latitude values to Oracle Spatial `SDO_GEOMETRY`, creates the Spatial indexes, and runs the proximity and distance SQL.
-He then produces GeoJSON that later APIs and the command center can use without recalculating assignments elsewhere.
+Tim turns the existing longitude and latitude values into Oracle Spatial `SDO_GEOMETRY` points.
+He adds the indexes that make location searches fast, then uses SQL to find nearby response centers and calculate the closest one.
+He also produces GeoJSON for later APIs and the command center.

-By the end of the lab, Kevin has response coverage and a nearest-center assignment for every affected store.
-David can carry the location evidence forward without introducing a spreadsheet-and-map handoff.
+By the end of the lab, every affected store has a response-center assignment.
+The application can show store teams who should support them and where that support is located.

 Estimated Time: 10 minutes